redlaserbmBTD/BTDB2_SIMULATOR/README.md

    - While usage of the code for simulation purposes is relatively easy, reading the code to understand how it does what it does is *not*.
 The goal is to clean up the code so that potential collaborators may be more inclined to contribute.
 - (High priority) Implementation of more accurate eco system:
    - This simulator currently makes the simpifying assumption that eco works as a continuous stream of income generation rather than how it actually functions in the game, which is as discrete "packs" which award eco in chunks.
 This simplifying assumption causes the sim to underestimate eco values compared to actual game scenarios.
+- (Medium priority) Equivialent eco contribution of farms:
+   - The idea here is to implement a function which answers the following question: Given some set of farms, starting and ending times `start_time` and `end_time`, and some specification of round times, how much eco do I need to make exactly as much as the farm would make over the interval `[start_time, end_time)`?
-- Robust logging when comparing different strategies
+- (Medium priority) Robust logging when comparing different strategies
+   - The idea here is this: If I have two or more game states that share the same round class and are simulated over the same time span, they are directly comparable.
+While a method already exists to compare multiple game states with this principle, because it does not share code with the `Game State` class method `viewCashAndEcoHistory`, it is currently inflexible with regards to updates and lacks some of the pizazz the class method has right now.
-- Optimization of the buy queue to prevent redundant computations
+- (Low Priority) Optimization of the buy queue to prevent redundant computations
+   - The code is already reasonably fast, but there are selected cases where the simulator is known to perform the same computation repeatedly when this sort of thing can be avoided.
-- Heli alt-eco
+- (Low Priority) Heli alt-eco